 Dynamo hubs are quite widely adopted in the bicycle touring, bikepacking and ultra racing scenes.
-With LED light technology allowing for 1300 lumen (or 100+ lux) light outputs, USB charging for gadgets and lithium ion battery storage – dynamo hubs feel like the right way to harvest energy.
+With LED light technology allowing for 1300 lumens (or 100+ lux) light outputs, USB charging for gadgets and lithium-ion battery storage – dynamo hubs feel like the right way to harvest energy.

 But where does this energy come from, and to what extent does it slow us down?

 If you’ve ever picked up a dynamo hub and tried to spin the axle, you’ll know that they feel incredibly ‘notchy’.
 This is the result of a series of powerful magnets passing a coil and in turn, creating an electric charge.

 The writers at FahrradZukunft put together some lab tests a few years ago to find out more about dynamo hub drag.
 Let’s take a look at their testing, the data and then draw some conclusions about the effect of dynamo hub drag on our speed.